ReddyDivya/rd-interview-preparation/React/React.md

 ---

-## Q: Build an `Image Slider`, which automatically slides after every 5 seconds?
+## 21Q: Build an `Image Slider`, which automatically slides after every 5 seconds?
 A: We can do it using `setTimeOut` for that we require `useEffect` hook.
 React has a Render cycle after that useEffect is called.

 ### setIimeOut